mongodb/specifications/source/max-staleness/max-staleness.rst

 API
 ---

-"maxStalenessMS" is a new read preference option, with a positive numeric value.
+"maxStalenessSeconds" is a new read preference option, with a positive numeric value.
 It MUST be configurable similar to other read preference options like "readPreference" and "tag_sets".
 Clients MUST also recognize it in the connection string::

-  mongodb://host/?readPreference=secondary&maxStalenessMS=30000
+  mongodb://host/?readPreference=secondary&maxStalenessSeconds=30

-Clients MUST consider "maxStalenessMS=-1" in the connection string to mean "no maximum staleness".
+Clients MUST consider "maxStalenessSeconds=-1" in the connection string to mean "no maximum staleness".

-A connection string combining a positive maxStalenessMS with read preference mode "primary" MUST be considered invalid; this includes connection strings with no explicit read preference mode.
+A connection string combining a positive maxStalenessSeconds with read preference mode "primary" MUST be considered invalid; this includes connection strings with no explicit read preference mode.

 By default there is no maximum staleness.

-Besides configuring maxStalenessMS in the connection string, the API for configuring it in code is not specified;
+Besides configuring maxStalenessSeconds in the connection string, the API for configuring it in code is not specified;
 drivers are free to use None, null, -1, or other representations of "no value" to represent "no max staleness".